sllopis/Project-7-Codepath/README.md

 Recreating the Exploit

-Gain access to an account with at least posting-level permissions via social engineering or another exploit.
-(Alternatively, if the site allows unauthenticated users to post via some special configuration, then an account is not needed.)
+1 ) Gain access to an account with at least posting-level permissions via social engineering or another exploit.
-Either create a new page/post or modify an existing one.
+2 ) Either create a new page/post or modify an existing one.
-Use the HTML editor (not the Visual editor) to insert code similar to the following and post:
+3 ) Use the HTML editor (not the Visual editor) to insert code similar to the following and post:

 `[caption width="1" caption='<a href="' ">]</a><a href=" <Event-attribute-with-JS-code-here> ">Click me!</a>`